 When the Wonderful Grand Band disbanded in 1983, Hynes focused on building and marketing a repertoire of new songs.
 He also returned to musical theatre, acted in television and film and recorded a children's album called Small Fry.

+Known as "the man of a thousand songs," his work was prolific and acclaimed.
 Sonny's Dream remains his most popular song, a folk classic covered by dozens of bands and singers worldwide.
 Other Ron Hynes songs have been performed by Murray McLaughlin, Valdy, Christie Moore, Emmylou Harris, John McDermott and countless other artists.